Genokarma/tutorials/README.md

 # Galaxy Australia training

-Tutorials on how to use Galaxy Austratlia.
+Tutorials on how to use Galaxy Australia.

 Forked from sepsis-omics and being updated for Galaxy Australia.